coderaiser/es-node/README.md

 throw exeption, when error occures.

-Anyway if you decide to use `func` insteed of `funcSync` do not use at as synchronous, when `setTimeout` would be added to `After Effects` it would be added to `func` to improve responsiveness of `jsx` scripts.
+Anyway if you decide to use `func` insteed of `funcSync` do not use at as synchronous, when `setTimeout` would be added to `Extended Script` it would be added to `func` to improve responsiveness of `jsx` scripts.

 ## API